Test Results and Recommendations: Soil pH and Lime

 Additional Results

-2. HM% is the percentage of humic matter found in your sample.
-HM% represents the portion of soil organic matter that is chemically reactive.
+• HM% is the humic matter percentage measured and represents the portion of soil organic matter that is chemically stable.

-3. W/V is the bulk density of the soil and is a good indicator of soil texture.
-Very sandy soils often have a W/V more than 1.5 g/cm3 while silt and clay loams tend to be near 1.0g/cm3.
+• W/V is an indicator of soil texture.
+Very sandy soils often have a W/V more than 1.5 g/cm3 while silt and clay loams tend to be about 0.8 - 1.2 g /cm3.

-4. CEC is the cation exchange capacity of the soil and indicates the extent to which a soil can hold certain positively charged nutrients such as calcium, magnesium, and potassium.
+• CEC is the Cation Exchange Capacity of the soil and indicates the extent to which a soil can hold positively charged nutrients such as calcium, magnesium, and potassium.
 In general, the higher the CEC, the better is its ability to retain nutrients.
+Sandy soils tend to have low CECs (< 3.0) and clayey soils and soiler higher in organic matter tend to have higher CECs.